Banking in the Netherlands

 Foreign entrepreneurs who cannot be present in the country in order to open a bank account in Netherlands for a business may, in some cases, provide a legalized copy of their identification document.
 It should be noted that this is only possible at some banks and this possibility should be verified in advance.
 When possible, one of our lawyers can act on your behalf by using a power if attorney.
 If you are interested in knowing more about this, please reach out to us.

-Documents needed for opening a Dutch bank account
+Documents needed for opening a Dutch bank account in 2021

 In order to open a bank account in Netherlands in person you will need to bring the following documents with you to the chosen branch: